 By three, your child will use most of the speech sounds in his words, but he might still pronounce words differently from adults.
 For example, even though he can say the sounds ‘b’ and ‘l’, he might have trouble combining them together in ‘blue’.
 Some difficult sounds like ‘z’, ‘sh’, ‘f’, ‘v’, ‘r’, and ‘th’ might still be hard for your child to say.

 By the time your child is three years old, unfamiliar people will be able to understand about three-quarters of what she’s saying.

 Developing conversation skills

-He’ll talk about things that have happened during the day.
-With some prompting, he might be able to sequence things into a simple story – for example, ‘I go shop’.
-‘And what did you do at the shop?’
-‘Buy lollies.’
-By age three, he might be able to tell a simple ‘made-up’ story based on experiences he’s had, but will probably leave out lots of detail.
+Your child will talk about things that have happened during the day.
+With your help, she might be able to put together a simple story – for example, your toddler might say ‘I go shop’.
+You might respond, ‘And what did you do at the shop?’
+She’ll reply ‘Buy lollies’.
+By age three, she might be able to tell a simple ‘made-up’ story based on experiences she’s had, but she’ll probably leave out lots of detail.

 Your child will talk about people and objects not present – for example, ‘Grandma at the shops’, ‘My ball in tree’.